-A thesis can be written and organized either in the traditional, monograph style or 'manuscript (article)-based' style.
+A thesis can be written and organized either in the traditional monograph style or the manuscript (article) based style.
 It cannot be a mixture of the two.
-GPS has style-sheet templates available for Word.
-The student may wish to use these approved style-sheets that incorporate thesis format requirements, to aid in writing.
 Theses must conform to the requirements of Library and Archives Canada.
-Please reference the Thesis Specifications and the Thesis Formatting sections below to ensure compliance with the requirements of the Library and Archives Canada.
+Please note the Thesis Specifications and Thesis Formatting sections below to ensure compliance with the requirements of Library and Archives Canada.

 In either format, the thesis must contain methodology, results and scholarly discussion, in accordance with disciplinary norms.
 It must also contain or conform to the following requirements:

 - The student’s name and Unit* followed by "McGill University, Montreal"

 - The month and year the thesis was submitted

 - The following statement: "A thesis submitted to McGill University in partial fulfillment of the requirements of the degree of....”

 - The universal copyright notice “©” followed by the student’s name and the year the thesis was submitted

 3. A brief abstract in both English and French.

 - If the language of the thesis is neither English nor French (only allowed for specific language Units) then a third abstract in the language of the thesis is required.

 - Among other acknowledgements, the student is required to declare the extent to which assistance (paid or unpaid) has been given by members of staff, fellow students, research assistants, technicians, or others in the collection of materials and data, the design and construction of apparatus, the performance of experiments, the analysis of data, and the preparation of the thesis (including editorial help).